 In 2007, Roberts was recipient of the prestigious Cratis D. Williams Fellowship for his contributions to rural education in North Carolina.
 Roberts was the co-founder and editor of the Appalachian Family Storytelling Project, a family literacy initiative that spanned five counties in western North Carolina; this project worked to connect pre-service teachers at Appalachian State with students and families in documenting the region’s oral history.

-Roberts’ current research interests include social cognitive theory and self-efficacy as they relate to instructor performance and demands in a quickly changing higher educational landscape.
-He has published and presented papers on teacher efficacy and linguistic/social distance theory.
-Roberts’ scholarship is both broad and focused: He has studied the work of Russian psychologist, Lev Vygotsky, under renowned scholar Michael Cole (UC Davis), and playwriting under Edward Albee at the University of Houston.
+Provost Roberts’ current research interests include social cognitive theory and self-efficacy as they relate to instructor performance and demands in a quickly changing higher educational landscape.
+He has published and presented papers on teacher efficacy and religious education in higher education institutions in the 21st century.
+His scholarship is both broad and focused, studying the work of Russian psychologist, Lev Vygotsky, under renowned scholar Michael Cole (UC Davis), and playwriting under Edward Albee at the University of Houston.

-Roberts serves as an at-large member of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
-Roberts and his wife, Jessie, have two girls, Lucy and Emma, ages 8 and 4.
+Roberts serves as Chair of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
+Roberts and his wife, Jessie, have two girls, Lucy and Emma, ages 11 and 7, and one son, Jack, age 2.
 They enjoy hiking and singing loudly in the car.

 - Ed.D. in Educational Leadership – Appalachian State University: Boone, NC (2008)